omerfdasar/fireBlogApp-React/README.md

 - Step 3 : You can use css frameworks like Bootstrap, Semantic UI, Material UI.

-- Step 4 : You can view sample app on https://eds-fireblog.herokuapp.com/.

-- Step 5 : Add project gif to your project and README.md file.
+- Step 4 : Add project gif to your project and README.md file.

-## Notes

-- You can add additional functionalities to your app.

-**<p align="center">&#9786; Happy Coding &#9997;</p>**